stlouiss/ACLS_Humanities_eBook_Collection_Metadata_Curation/README.md

 [![Fulcrum logo](./fulcrum_logo.png)](https://www.fulcrum.org/)

-## Python Script for Initial Metadata Curation
+## Python Script for Preliminary Metadata Curation

 * Input spreadsheet: “2020-09-23_11-55-25_breakout_title.csv”
   * Be sure to place the input spreadsheet in the same directory on your machine as the Python code.
 Doing so is necessary in order for the script to run correctly.